Why do Golf Courses Have Dress Codes

 Resort golf courses typically have dress codes designed to balance formality with vacation-friendly comfort.
 These codes often require collared shirts, Bermuda shorts, and golf-specific footwear but are more relaxed in enforcement compared to private clubs.
 Denim and casual athleisure wear are sometimes acceptable in non-playing areas, like clubhouses or resort facilities.

 The goal of a resort dress code is to accommodate travelers who might not have packed traditional golf attire while still maintaining a polished environment.
 Resorts often provide rental options for necessary attire to ensure everyone can participate.
-This balance allows for a welcoming and inclusive atmosphere while upholding the integrity of the game.
+This balance allows for a welcoming atmosphere while upholding the integrity of the game.
 Checking a resort’s dress policy ahead of time can ensure players enjoy their experience seamlessly.

 Courses often tailor their dress codes to their clientele, with private clubs enforcing more formal standards and public courses adopting a slightly relaxed approach.
 Understanding these expectations helps golfers feel prepared and contributes to a cohesive and respectful atmosphere on the course.
 So, what attire is appropriate for golf courses?